dermotte/itec-webpage-mlux/courses/gameengineering-ws1920.md

 ## Modalities

 This course is a _Vorlesung_, meaning that the grade is awarded after a final examination.
 The exam will be in written form, take 50 minutes of your time and will focus on the topics discussed in the course.
 A [list of possible exam questions is available here](https://drive.google.com/open?id=1PF0CIe6nT5-dmRtOhRKg5nrlPFZfr6ikoH1xQHE22iU).
-The exam will take place at the beginning of the course on Jan 27, 2020 (10:00, S.1.42) and will take 15 minutes.
+The exam will take place at the beginning of the course on Jan 27, 2020 (10:00, S.1.42).

 ## Links